IowaBiostat/math-review/derivatives.md

 ### Definition {-}

 The slope of a straight line is straightforward: $\Delta y / \Delta x$.
 For a curved line, however, we will get different answers depending on the range over which we calculate these changes.
-Nevertheless, we can calculate the [limit](limits-and-continuity.html) of this slope over shorter and shorter ranges.
+Nevertheless, we can calculate the [limit][limits and continuity] of this slope over shorter and shorter ranges.
 This is known as the derivative of the function.

 **Definition:** The **derivative of a function $f$ at $a$**, denoted $f'(a)$, is